cde-ev/cdedb2/doc/source/Development_Workflows_Test_Suite.rst

 ^^^^^^^^^^

 This includes all tests of our LDAP interface.
-This is a bit more tricky, since it involves additionally the ldap server, which is not able to serve the same ldap tree for different databases (the development and the test instance) simultaneously.
+This is a bit more tricky, since it additionally involves the ldap server, which is not able to serve the same ldap tree for different databases (the development and the test instance) simultaneously.
 So, we decided to let our ldap server serve the test database only during test runs.
 This avoids resetting the development instance each time the ldap tests are run, but also prevents accessing the development ldap tree during test runs.
+This may be fixed in the future.

-Inside the tests, we mock a ldap client querying our ldap server and check if the results satisfies our expectations.
+Inside the tests, we mock a ldap client querying our ldap server and check if the results satisfy our expectations.
 The configuration for this part of the testsuite is present in ``tests/config/test_ldap.py``.

 .. _xss-check: